Daniil Move: Career

-In 2003, as a prize for winning the amateur karting championship in Moscow, Daniil participated in two races of the English Formula Ford Championship, securing 3rd and 1st places.
+In 2003, as a prize for winning the amateur karting championship in Moscow, Move participated in two races of the English Formula Ford Championship, securing 3rd and 1st places.

-In the 2004 season, he received financial support from the Russian law firm "Berg&Green," impressed by Move's test results (a prize for winning amateur competitions).
-From the first season, he became the vice-champion and the best newcomer (winner in the "Junior" category) in the Russian "Formula Russ" championship (8 races, 2 wins, 6 podiums, 2 pole positions).
+In the 2004 season, Move received financial support from the Russian law firm "Berg&Green," following test results (a prize for winning amateur competitions).
+From the first season, he became the vice-champion and the best newcomer (winner in the "Junior" category) in the Russian "Formula Russ" championship (eight races, two wins, six podiums, two pole positions).
 In 2005, he was a test pilot for the first-ever Russian carbon-fiber formula chassis "ArtTech."
 Despite several accidents, he remained uninjured.
-Daniil also participated in two races in the "Formula Russ" championship, taking 1st place in all practices, qualifications, and both races.
+Move also participated in two races in the "Formula Russ" championship, taking first place in all practices, qualifications, and both races.

-In 2006, he competed in several races of the F3000 International Masters championship, securing 3rd place at the Oschersleben circuit (Germany) and 4th place at the Magny-Cours circuit (France).
+In 2006, Move competed in several races of the F3000 International Masters championship, securing third place at the Oschersleben circuit (Germany) and fourth place at the Magny-Cours circuit (France).

+Move at the 2008 World Series by Renault Silverstone round.

-During the same season, he participated in one race in the "Formula Russ" class, which he won.
+During the same season, Move participated in one race in the "Formula Russ" class, which he won.
 After tests in the "Renault World Series" championship, he signed a contract to participate in the 2007 championship with the Austrian team "Interwetten."
 Later, in 2008, he also competed for the Belgian team KTR.
 At the end of the 2007 season, he participated in a test session of the "Formula Masters" (showing the best result) and in two races of this championship.
-In the first race, he retired after a serious accident, while in Monza (Italy), he secured pole position and finished 4th after engine problems.
+In the first race, he retired after a serious accident, while in Monza (Italy), he secured pole position and finished fourth after engine problems.

+Move in his SMP Racing-branded FR3.5 car at Moscow in 2013.

-From 2009 to 2013, he continued to compete in the "World Series," demonstrating strong performances in tests and races.
+From 2009 to 2013, Move continued to compete in the "World Series," demonstrating strong performances in tests and races.
 He frequently reached the podium and earned points.
-In the 2009 and 2011 seasons, he finished in the top 10 overall.
+In the 2009 and 2011 seasons, he finished in the top-ten overall.
 During this period, he was part of the youth programs of Formula 1 teams "Marusia" and "Lotus."

-In the 2013 season, consistently showing high speed, he participated in several races of the "Blancpain GT Series" in a Ferrari car as part of a Russian team.
+In the 2013 season, consistently showing high speed, Move participated in several races of the "Blancpain GT Series" in a Ferrari car as part of a Russian team.

-In 2008, Daniil Move set 9 records in the tests conducted by "Formula Medicine" and was recognized as the physically and mentally best-prepared racing driver in the world.
+In 2008, Move set nine records in Formula Medicine testing and was recognized as physically and mentally the best prepared race driver in the world.

-Twice, he entered the Top 10 of the World Series Renault (Formula 2).
+Twice, Move entered the top-ten of the World Series Renault (Formula 2).